diego6289/Data_Structures_and_Algorithms/Sorting/Insertion Sort.md

 }
 ```

-- Works by repeatedly selecting the smallest (or largest) element from the unsorted position of the list and moving it to the sorted position of the list.
+- Works similar to the way you sort playing cards in your hand.
+The array is virtually split into a sorted and an unsorted part.
+Values from the unsorted part are picked and placed at the correct position in the sorted part.
-- Unstable.
+- Stable.
 - In-place.
-- Best for small datasets.
+- Best for small datasets or datasets that are already partially sorted.

 ## Time Complexity

-Best Case: $O(n^2)$
+Best Case: $O(n)$

 Average Case: $O(n^2)$